TymbalTech/themysteriesoftheuniverse/README.md

 ## Description

-A playground to expand tech skills, test ideas, and learn new tech.
+A new playground to expand tech skills, test ideas, and learn new tech.

 ## Technologies

 - **HTML5**
   - Goal 1: adhere to W3C standards, using semantic HTML and ARIA roles/attributes.
 Code will need to reviewed, validated, and updated routinely.
+  - Goal 2: Include manifest file for PWA support.
+This will need to be updated as design is developed.
 - **CSS3 Bootstrap SASS**
   - Goal 1: Use CSS Grid Layout for responsive design.
 This is in development que.
   - Goal 2: Implement Bootstrap.
 This is in development que.